 Measured in inches, this is the size of your folded and rolled tent when it's stored inside the stuff sack.
 A measurement of 10x24" means that the tent's packed size is 10" in diameter and is 24" long.

-This measurement refers to the total weight of all the tent's components.
+This measurement refers to the total weight of the entire tent, including canopy, fly, poles, guy lines, stakes (if included) and storage bags.

 Sierra Trading Post Share Your Adventure Photo by Fallahian